XiaoLuLu06/HEEPstor/README.md

 - `nn.Linear`: with weights (which are quantized) and bias
 - `nn.ReLU`

 Additionally, an optional `Softmax` is supported at the end of the model to generate a probability distribution.
+This is achieved by passing an additional `append_final_softmax=True` argument to `heepstorch.code_generator.CodeGenerator.generate_code`.
+This way, the original model is not modified and criterions such as `torch.nn.CrossEntropyLoss` can still be used, without having to add a useless softmax layer to model training.

 In the future, our plan is to add support for more layers, such as `nn.Conv2d`.